msvens/mellowtech-core/src/site/markdown/collections.md

 ##BTree

-There are two main implementations of *org.mellowtech.core.collections.tree.BTree*.
+There are two main implementations of *org.mellowtech.core.collections.BTree*.

 **BTreeImp** - implements a btree using two files - one to store the index and one to store the key/values. *BTreeImp* does not use any in-memory buffer and all write operations are always directly written to file.
 This implementation is suitable when you